Frank Madill

 Frank Madill is a Tasmanian doctor, retired politician,

-community worker and now an author.
+community worker and an author.

 It All Comes Back to Sheep!
 Farming: Warts and All